-1934 Lillian Hellman's The Children's Hour opens tonight at Maxine Elliot's Theatre.
-It's lesbian theme causes a stire, but Brooks Atkinson calls the play "venomously tragic."
-The stars are Anne Revere, Katherine Emery, and Florence McGee in this show that will run for 691 performances.
+1934 Lillian Hellman's The Children's Hour opens at Maxine Elliot's Theatre.
+Its lesbian theme causes a stir, but Brooks Atkinson calls the play "venomously tragic."
+The stars are Anne Revere, Katherine Emery, and Florence McGee in the show that runs for 691 performances.

-1952 George Axelrod's comedy The Seven Year Itch, about a married man longing to stray with a beautiful neighbor, opens tonight at the Fulton Theatre.
-The cast includes Tom Ewell and Vanessa Brown in the role that Marilyn Monroe would immortalize in the 1955 movie (which also starred Ewell).
-This Broadway production would run for an incredible 1,141 performances and win Ewell a Tony Award for Best Dramatic Actor.
+1952 George Axelrod's comedy The Seven Year Itch, about a married man longing to stray with a beautiful neighbor, opens at the Fulton Theatre.
+The cast includes Tom Ewell and Vanessa Brown in the role that Marilyn Monroe immortalizes in the 1955 movie (which also stars Ewell).
+This Broadway production runs for an incredible 1,141 performances and wins Ewell a Tony Award for Best Dramatic Actor.

-1957 The Rope Dancers, directed by Peter Hall, with a cast including Siobhán McKenna, Art Carney, Joan Blondell and Theodore Bikel begins a 24-week run.
-This drama by Morton Wishengrad deals with the lives of a New York tenement family at the turn of the century.
+1957 The Rope Dancers, directed by Peter Hall, with a cast including Siobhán McKenna, Art Carney, Joan Blondell, and Theodore Bikel begins a 24-week run.
+The drama by Morton Wishengrad deals with the lives of a New York tenement family at the turn of the century.

-1966 "Life is beautiful" inside the Broadhurst Theatre tonight as Cabaret opens.
-Adapted by Joe Masteroff from Christopher Isherwood's Berlin Stories, with a score by John Kander and Fred Ebb, the show will run for 1,165 performances.
-It will go on to win seven Tony Awards including Best Supporting Actor in a Musical for Joel Grey.
-The 1997 Roundabout Theatre Company revival will star Alan Cumming and win a Tony Award for Best Revival.
+1966 "Life is beautiful" inside the Broadhurst Theatre as Cabaret opens.
+Adapted by Joe Masteroff from Christopher Isherwood's The Berlin Stories, with a score by John Kander and Fred Ebb, the show runs for 1,165 performances.
+It wins seven Tony Awards including Best Supporting Actor in a Musical for Joel Grey.
+The 1998 Roundabout Theatre Company revival stars Alan Cumming and wins a Tony Award for Best Revival.

-2001 A memorably starry benefit concert of Dreamgirls features performances by Audra McDonald, Heather Headley and Lillias White as the title characters, along with Alice Ripley, Emily Skinner, Brian Stokes Mitchell, Patrick Wilson, Adam Pascal, Tamara Tunie, Darius de Haas, Norm Lewis and Billy Porter.
+2001 An Actors Fund benefit concert of Dreamgirls features performances by Audra McDonald, Heather Headley, and Lillias White as the title characters, along with Alice Ripley, Emily Skinner, Brian Stokes Mitchell, Patrick Wilson, Adam Pascal, Tamara Tunie, Darius de Haas, Norm Lewis, and Billy Porter.

-2014 A starry revival of Edward Albee's Pulitzer Prize-winning family drama A Delicate Balance opens on Broadway at the John Golden Theatre.
-The cast includes Glenn Close, John Lithgow, Lindsay Duncan, Bob Balaban, Clare Higgins and Martha Plimpton.
+2014 A revival of Edward Albee's Pulitzer Prize-winning family drama A Delicate Balance opens on Broadway at the John Golden Theatre.
+The cast includes Glenn Close, John Lithgow, Lindsay Duncan, Bob Balaban, Clare Higgins, and Martha Plimpton.